Blink and Blink XT Camera ReviewBy - 06/24/2017

 - It lacks two-way audio.

 - As a company, they haven’t always delivered promised features/products.
+(FHD, Geofencing For Free, A Siren, Etc.

 Though Blink has decided to charge for geofencing (the ability to automatically ask the camera to arm and disarm based on your presence), they have left us with three new freemium features.

 First, you can create a schedule.
 If you wake up and come and go around the same time every day, this might work for you.
+The biggest problem here is that a schedule will arm all of your cameras.
+You cannot pick and choose different schedules for different cameras.

 Second, they offer integration with Amazon Alexa.
 By enabling the “Blink for Home” skill, you can arm and disarm your system using your voice.
 You can also ask it to name your last recorded motion events.
 While disarming a camera with your voice might sound like a security risk, Blink has added protection by requiring a verbal, 4-digit pin.